Drug Possession – Cocaine

 Fighting the Possession Charges

 One of the most common defense strategies in a cocaine possession case is to challenge the search that led to your arrest.
-Perhaps the police didn’t have probable cause to search you.
-If they didn’t or if they violated your rights in another way while conducting the search, the evidence they found could be inadmissible in court, and your charges ultimately dropped.
+The police make mistakes all the time, and may not have probable cause to search you.
+If they didn’t or if they violated your rights in another way while conducting the search, we can file a motion to suppress.
+It the evidence they found could be inadmissible in court, and your charges ultimately dropped.

 The right defense strategy for your case depends on the details surrounding your arrest.
 If you’re facing charges of cocaine possession in Arizona, contact me today for a free case evaluation and some advice on what to do next.